kanishkanarch/Academia/README.md

 # Academia
 This repository is for all things related to Academia

-PROFESSORS IN DIFFERENT FIELDS IN DIFFERENT UNIVERSITIES: csrankings.org
+PROFESSORS IN DIFFERENT FIELDS IN DIFFERENT UNIVERSITIES: http://www.csrankings.org and http://www.shanghairanking.com/

 Undergraduate Research: https://rajaswa.github.io/post/undergraduate_research_opportunity_applications/